Hiking in Switzerland to the Aiguilles Rouges hut

 Hike to the Aiguilles Rouges hut

 Stepping out of the rocky and barren moonlike landscape, I stare at the crystal clear turquoise blue mountain lake with jagged, snow-capped mountain peaks reflecting in its water.
-I take a deep breath, wipe the sweat from my brow, and I can’t resist whipping out my camera.
+I take a deep breath, wipe the sweat from my brow and I can’t resist whip out my camera.
 We are deep in the Val d’Hérens, a picturesque valley in the Swiss countryside.

-Known as “mayens” in Switzerland, these rustic huts were used by farmers who went up to the mountain pastures with their cows for summer so that they could graze on fresh grass, herbs and flowers.
-The black cows wearing cowbells with the embroidered strap around their necks are Hérens cows, a typical race for this valley.
-The quick-tempered Hérens cows are known to fight with each other to establish a hierarchy in the herd.
-Loved and pampered, they are the pride of the local breeders, who organise a series of cow fights every year.
+Known as mayens in Switzerland, these rustic huts were used by farmers, who went up to the mountain pastures with their cows for the summer time so that the cows could graze on fresh grass, herbs and flowers.
+The black cows wearing cow bells with the embroidered strap around their necks are Hérens cows, a typical race for this valley.
+The quick tempered Hérens cows are known to fight with each other to establish a hierarchy in the herd.
+Loved and pampered, they are the pride of the local breeders, who organise every year a series of cow fights.
 Local and national television broadcasts the event like a football game.

 Leaving the pea-green pastures of Remointse de Pra Gra, we enter a rocky, lunar-like landscape.
 If the glacier was a king just a few decades ago, now it’s no more than a rocky formation.
 The remnants of the glacier are only found on the higher grounds.